Return to the BUILD

 While the previous step completed this phase, I wanted to share a photo of the overall Chassis progress so far:

 Wrangling all of these radiator hoses required some patience.
 They are not very flexible and I can tell they are quite delicate.
 Just take your time and don’t force anything.
 The next group of phases involve assembling the interior of our 300SL, so we can store this Chassis someplace safe for now.
-All of the parts in this phase are plastic.

 Phase 36 – Interior: Floor Pan